Chart Color Schemes

 Health performance in Jamisontown is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 The rate of private health cover is approximately 53% of the total population (~3,027 people), leading that of the average SA2 area but lower than Greater Sydney's 59.9%.
-Mental health issues impact 10.2% of residents, while asthma affects 8.5%.
-A total of 66.4% of residents declare themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
+Mental health issues impact 10.2% of residents, while asthma impacts 8.5%.
+A total of 66.4% declare themselves completely clear of medical ailments compared to 74.6% across Greater Sydney.
 Working-age residents show an above-average prevalence of chronic health conditions.
 The area has 19.5% of residents aged 65 and over (1,105 people), higher than Greater Sydney's 15.4%.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health